Frequently Asked Questions about Implementing Initiative 502

 What is the federal government going to do?

 On August 29, 2013 Attorney General Eric Holder called both Governors Jay Inslee and John Hickenlooper (Colorado) to outline the federal government’s guidance on legalized marijuana.
 That guidance was also outlined in a memo which focuses on eight points of federal emphasis such as youth access and public safety which the LCB’s rules address.
-I-502's regulatory system, and the rules written by the Board appears to meet those eight points.
+The regulatory system for marijuana, and the rules written by the Board appears to meet those eight points.
 The memo does not change federal law.
 Governor Inslee’s office is maintaining an open dialogue with the federal government and the WSLCB is moving forward to carry out the expectations of the agency under the new law.

 Since marijuana is legal in Washington can the federal government still prosecute me?